saadkhaliq15/weather-app-with-chatbot/README.md

-Here's a `README.md` file that explains the weather and chat bot project and provides instructions to run it locally:

----

 # Weather and Chat Bot Website

 This project is a dynamic weather and chat bot web application that uses the **OpenWeather API** for current weather and forecast data, and the **Google Gemini API** for natural language chat responses.
 It allows users to search for the weather conditions of any city and also interact with a chatbot that handles general queries.